-- 1. In the Tools toolbar, select the Eraser 🧳 tool or press Alt + E. - 2.
+- 1. In the Tools toolbar, select the 🧳 Eraser tool or press Alt + E. - 2.
 In the Drawing or Camera view, draw a stroke over the parts of your drawing you want to erase.

-How to edit drawing strokes
+How to manipulate drawing strokes

-- 1. In the Tools toolbar, select the Select tool or press Alt + S. - 2.
-In the Camera or Drawing view, select strokes you want to edit by doing one of the following: - Click on a stroke to select it. - Hold Shift while clicking on a stroke to add it to your selection. - Draw a lasso around drawing strokes to select them simultaneously.
+- 1. In the Tools toolbar, select the ▶ Select tool or press Alt + S. - 2.
+In the Camera or Drawing view, select strokes you want to edit by doing one of the following:

-- 3. Do one of the following to edit your selection: - To reposition, click the selected drawing object and drag the selection to a new area.
+- Click on a stroke to select it. - Hold Shift while clicking on a stroke to add it to your selection. - Draw a lasso around drawing strokes to select them simultaneously. - 3.
+Do one of the following to edit your selection: - To reposition the selected artwork, click on it and drag where you want to position it.